GilianPonte/gilianponte.github.io/_posts/2022-03-20-membership-inference.md

 in_training$train_prediction = 1 # assign label that the data point is in training set.
 ```

-## Combine the predictions with the original data set.
+We combine the predictions with the original data set.

 ```{r}
 churn2$rn = as.numeric(row.names(churn2)) # store row number.